 Bonds for Fixed Income Investors

-Fixed income investors have a wide range of options regarding the types of bonds they can hold in their portfolio.
+Fixed-income investors have a wide range of options regarding the types of bonds they can hold in their portfolios.

 Commercial Mortgage-Backed Securities